PinPointe Foot Laser

 We recommend applying topical anti-fungal cream to the nails twice a day for the 1st 2 weeks.
 After that you may apply nail polish.
 We also recommend Dani-Pro nail polish which has anti-fungal agents in it.
 It is important to remove all nail polish and nail decorations the day before your treatment.

 How do I pay for the treatment?

-Credit cards, cash, check, and money orders are all accepted.
+Credit cards, cash, & checks are all accepted.
 You may also use your Medical IRA, Health Savings or Flexible Spending Account.
-We also offer Care Credit which provides 6 months of interest free financing.

 Is this covered by my insurance?

 If you have a Health Savings Account or Medical IRA, 100% of the cost may be covered.
 This procedure is considered aesthetic and therefore health insurance plans do not provide coverage.